omarbin/Digital-electronics-2/README.md

 - 3.1 **Counter key < 5" AND correct key**

-If the user enters correct password in a period less than 5 seconds since he/she entered first digit, door will be open (relay), green LED will be on, speaker will play simple buzz and there will display identification message on LCD screen for 5 seconds.
+If the user enters correct password in a period less than 5 seconds since he/she entered first digit, door will be open (relay), green LED will be on, speaker will play simple buzz and the corresponding user's name will be displayed as an identification message on LCD screen for 5 seconds.

 - 3.2 **Counter key > 5" OR incorrect key**

-If the user enters incorrect password or he/she spent more than 5 seconds since first digit was introduced, door will remain closed (relay), red LED will be on, speaker will be mute and there will display warning message on LCD screen for 5 seconds.
+If the user enters incorrect password or he/she spent more than 5 seconds since first digit was introduced, door will remain closed (relay), red LED will be on, speaker will be mute and warning message on LCD screen for 5 seconds will be displayed.

 - 3.3 **Incorrect password for 3 times**

-If the user enters incorrect password 3  times in a row, door will remain closed (relay), red LED will blink, speaker will be play simple buzz each 1 second and there will display warning message on LCD screen for 5 seconds.
+If the user enters incorrect password 3  times in a row, door will remain closed (relay), red LED will blink, speaker will be play simple buzz every 1 second for 5 seconds and warning message on LCD screen will also be displayed for 5 seconds.

 After final state (any of its variants), system will return to START state.